-Tip #25: Celebrate Incremental Success
+Tip #26: Celebrate Incremental Success

 If you sponsored somebody and they sponsored their first person, make a big deal about it.
 People yearn for recognition and most people rarely get it in their jobs.

 Your company probably has recognition for certain ranks, but you should have some too.
-Whether it is certificates or pins or simply hand written notes.
-Get creative but be sure to celebrate successes, even the small ones.
+Whether it’s certificates or pins or simply hand written notes.
+Maybe you just call somebody up and say “great job today”.

 If you hit your numbers for the week, even if nobody joined or became a customer, that’s a success.
 Treat it like one.

-Tip #26: Recognize Your Power Players
+Tip #27: Recognize Your Power Players

 If you continue to grow your business a power player will show up.
 They may enroll more people, get more customers, and rank advance faster than you.